-A series of consultation meetings will be held on Wednesday 7 February 2007.
+A series of consultation meetings will be held on Wednesday 28 February 2007.
 They will give you the opportunity to express your views and to ask questions.
 The details of the meetings are set out below:

-Meeting For Time Venue Infant School Council 2.00pm - 2.30pm Belle Vue Infant School Conference Room Junior School Council 2.35pm - 3.15pm Belle Vue Junior School Resource Room Staff of both schools 4:00pm - 5:00pm Governors of both schools 5:00pm - 6:00pm Belle Vue Junior School Hall Parents and other members of the community 6:30pm - 8:00pm
+Meeting For Time Venue Junior School Council (Infant pupils' views will be gleaned more informally) 3.00pm - 3.30pm SEN Room Beaconside Junior School Staff of both schools 3.45pm - 4.45pm Governors of both schools 5.00pm - 6.00pm Beaconside Junior School Hall Parents and other members of the community 6.30pm - 8.00pm

-The Lead Member for Children's Services, Councillor Philip Chappelhow, will chair each meeting, which will start with a short introduction on how the session will be run.
+The Lead Member for Children's Services, Councillor Philip Chappelhow, will chair each meeting.
+They will start with a short introduction on how the session will be run.
 Then there will be a very brief presentation on the main points in the consultation document.
-During the rest of the meeting, you will be able to say what you feel about the document and ask questions of the panel of County Council officers who will be present.
+During the rest of the meeting, you will be able to say what you feel about what is said in the document and ask questions of the panel of County Council officers who will be present.

 Notes of each meeting will be taken to summarise the points made.
-These will be made available to members of the Council's Cabinet when they are taking the decision regarding the potential amalgamation.
+These will be made available to members of the Council's Cabinet when they are taking the decisions regarding the potential amalgamation.